 Their Drowned World is a state of mind that only they can can reach, and only then through meditation.
 They claim it is the ghost of a former world (although it may just be a type of meditation).
 Either way, the Drowned World is supposed to hold the ghosts of unborn children and memories forgotten by damaged wizards.
 It gives them no knowledge, but balances their minds with visions of cool blue vistas, slow motion, and blurred, apathetic, presences of others.

 Theirs is the Monastery of Drowned Men, located in the dry plains north of Shar.
-It is said that every Wizard of the Drowned World who dies by drowning is sent straight to hell, regardless of what deeds they did in life.
+It is said that every Wizard of the Drowned World who dies by drowning is sent straight to hell, regardless of what deeds they did in life, as part of an ancient, forgotten offense against the ocean.
 As a result, every Wizard of the Drowned World lives in fear of drowning (and are frequently subject of water-based taunts, i.e. "Thirsty Wizards").

 They are also involved in pursuing the Conspiracy of Heaven, sort of a shadow government that is said to control the world's government, if they exist at all.
 They've also been accused of being part of the Conspiracy themselves.
 Either way, they are the inheritors of a decrepit spy network.
 Many people used to work for them, and many people have an distant uncle that they once suspected of writing letters to the Wizards of the Drowned World in exchange for a few silver coins, but very few people are actually on their payroll.

 The Wizards of the Drowned World are in decline, you see.
 They are powerfully unpopular--a bunch of old dudes in a decrepit monastery mumbling about conspiracies, while little white dogs yap underfoot.

 Wizards of the Drowned World adventure to map the secret borders of the world.
 They are especially interested in mapping leylines and characterizing their intersections, and finding the lost city of Bastoc.